 Whether you have been in the market for decades or recently created a portfolio thanks to a free investing app like M1 Finance or Robinhood, the US stock market has had amazing long-term returns despite the inevitable market corrections.

-Thanks to low-cost index funds and robo-advisors like Betterment, it’s easy for investors to invest in asset class ETFs.
+Thanks to low-cost index funds and robo-advisors, it’s easy for investors to invest in asset class ETFs.
 With a few dollars, you can hold tiny positions in stocks, bonds, gold and real estate.
 Historically, these are the assets that average investors who earn a normal income invest in.